 The provision for income taxes primarily represents APAM's U.S. federal, state and local income taxes on its allocable portion of Holdings' income, as well as foreign income taxes payable by Holdings' subsidiaries.
-APAM's effective income tax rate for the three months ended March 31, 2019 and 2018 was 15.9% and 14.6%, respectively.
-Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 31% and 33% of Holdings' full year projected taxable earnings were not subject to corporate-level taxes for the three months ended March 31, 2019 and 2018, respectively.
+APAM's effective income tax rate for the three months ended June 30, 2019 and 2018 was 16.1% and 15.1%, respectively.
+Several factors contribute to the effective tax rate, including a rate benefit attributable to the fact that approximately 31% and 33% of Holdings' full year projected taxable earnings were not subject to corporate-level taxes for the three months ended June 30, 2019 and 2018, respectively.
 Thus, income before income taxes includes amounts that are attributable to noncontrolling interests and not taxable to APAM and its subsidiaries, which reduces the effective tax rate.
 As APAM's equity ownership in Holdings increases, the effective tax rate will likewise increase as more income will be subject to corporate-level taxes.
-The effective tax rate was favorably impacted in both periods due to dividends paid on unvested share-based awards, net of higher tax expense related to the vesting of restricted share-based awards.
+The effective tax rate was favorably impacted in both periods due to dividends paid on unvested restricted share-based awards.